 When using pip to install GeoPandas, you need to make sure that all dependencies are installed correctly.

-Depending on your platform, you might need to compile and install their C dependencies manually.
+However, depending on your platform or Python version, there might be no pre-compiled wheels available, and then you need to compile and install their C dependencies manually.
 We refer to the individual packages for more details on installing those.
 Using conda (see above) avoids the need to compile the dependencies yourself.

 Installing from source#